Causes of Poor Air Quality and How to Combat Them

 If the air is particularly bad, try keeping outdoor activities to a minimum or exercise in areas where air pollution is minimal.
 (Take a look at AQI numbers for nearby areas and you may be surprised by the differences of just a few dozen miles.)

-If you live and work in an area with high amounts of air pollution on a regular basis, consider keeping a handkerchief that you can use to cover your mouth and nose.
+If you live and work in an area with high amounts of air pollution on a regular basis, consider keeping a face covering on you that you can use to cover your mouth and nose.
 This will help filter harmful gases and particles and keep them from entering your body.

 Remember that indoor air pollution is an issue as well.
 While you may not be able to directly change the quality of the air outside, you can control, by a significant level, the quality of the air inside.
 Don’t smoke inside and avoid second-hand smoke.
 Keep chemical-filled candles and air fresheners to a minimum, and change the filters in your air conditioning system on a regular basis.
 With these three steps alone, you will significantly improve your indoor air quality.

 If you are traveling see our guide on air purifiers for hotels.
 Here you will learn practical steps to breathe clean, fresh air in your hotel room.